Manfred A. LANGE

 Rachid Mrabet holds a PhD Degree from Colorado State University (1997).
 Research Director and Senior Cropping Systems Agronomist at Morocco’s National Institute of Agricultural Research (INRA).
 Main research relates to conservation agriculture, dryland cropping systems agronomy, soil physics & hydrology, soil quality and carbon sequestration and crop and soil erosion process modeling.
 Deputy President of World Association of Soil and Water Conservation (WASWAC) and Coordinating Lead Author for IPCC (AR6/AFOLU).

-Dr. Robert Savé M. (July 14th, 1954 in Barcelona, Catalonia, Spain) is developing his scientific activity in Plant Science Area of IRTA also is the coordinator of Viticulture and Enology group of IRTA.
-Lecturer of Ecology at Universitat Autònoma de Barcelona and Universidad Autónoma de Nicaragua-FAREM.
+Dr. Robert Savé M. is developing his scientific activity in Plant Science Area of IRTA also is the coordinator of Viticulture and Enology group of IRTA.
+He is lecturer of Ecology at Universitat Autònoma de Barcelona and Universidad Autónoma de Nicaragua-FAREM.
 He’s working from the plant to the landscape level, studying the adaptive and mitigation strategies of wild and crop vegetation to climate change.
 He is a player of Rugby Golden Oldies Team, XV Matusalem Sant Cugat, and birding.

 3.3.
 ENERGY TRANSITION IN THE MEDITERRANEAN